 Lian completed a BSc majoring in Chemistry through the University of Auckland, New Zealand.
 While his academic transcript consisted primarily of chemistry papers, a significant proportion of his degree was also devoted to Computer Science and Mathematics.
 He then transferred these abilities to a Postgraduate Diploma in Teaching (Secondary) through a TeachNZ Scholarship.
 He completed both practicum experiences at Auckland Grammar School for Boys and Mount Roskill Grammar School.
 Lian completed his diploma with "First in Class" in Teaching & Learning Chemistry and was employed by Mount Roskill Grammar for his first two years as a PRT1 and PRT2.

 At the end of Term 1, 2015, Lian accepted that his teachers' salary would never compete with Auckland house prices.
-He resigned and left for Kuranui College in South Wairarapa where he is still working as a sole chemistry teacher.
-Lian's responsibilities include Acting HoD, Beginner-Level Violin Tuition and Kia Eke Panuku.
+He resigned and left for Kuranui College in South Wairarapa where he worked as a sole chemistry teacher.
+Lian's responsibilities included Acting HoD, Beginner-Level Violin Tuition and Kia Eke Panuku.
+In 2016, Lian shared his violin, firespinning and fire-breathing hobbies with students at the college.

 A typical day involves waking up at 04:30 am to begin an hour-long lifting routine accompanied by black coffee made with exactly 4 teaspoons of coffee powder.
-From about 5:30 he takes his 1-year old Golden Retriever, Toast, for an hour long run to cover 5 - 7 km in his small town which has a population of roughly 2,000 people.
-This run is repeated again in the evening until 25 000 steps and a 20 km total daily mileage is achieved.
+From about 5:30 Lian can be spotted with his 2-year old Golden Retriever, Toast, for an hour long run to cover 5 - 7 km along the Papamoa coastline.
+This run is repeated later in the evening until a minimum of 27,000 steps and 20 km mileage is met each day.
+To avoid confusion, just look out for Nike swooshes... on every article of clothing.

-Lian's diet consists of intermittent fasting (one meal a day) and a low-to-zero carb nutrient profile; this means he does not consume potatoes, sweets, rice, bread, noodles, starchy vegetables and most fruits.
+Lian's diet consists of intermittent fasting (one meal a day) and a low-to-zero carb nutrient profile; this means he does not consume potatoes, sweets, rice, bread, noodles, starchy vegetables, alcohol and most fruits.

 COPYRIGHT AND PERMISSIONS